peterrichards-lr/legacyintranet/docs/README.md

 The "id" value is used as the identifier for the document which is added to the Elastic Search index.
 In the case of displaying the page within the application, the "title" is the page title and the "description" is the page content.

 The pages are build using the Handlebar templates located [here](../templates).

+### Indexing / Reindexing Pages

+The default configuration, see below, is to create and add the documents to the Elastic Search index.
+In addition to this there is a /reindex endpoint which will allow you to reindex on demand.

+### Rate Limiting

+The application uses a rate limiter to prevent too many requests.
+This can be configured in the .env file or via environment variables.

 ## Liferay Search